kersorianek/mon-portfolio/docs/index.md

 <h1>Welcome to my portfolio!</h1>

-My name is Joe Ganser and I am an award winning data technologist with a passion for solving deep & complex problems.
+My name is Joe Ganser and I am an experienced data technologist with a passion for solving deep & complex problems.
 Coming from a strong background in mathematics and physics, I transformed my skill set from academia to technology business applications.
 <center>
 <img src="images/pic.jpeg" height=222 width=222>
 </center>